• English

 The Title V Maternal and Child Health Services (MCH) Block Grant provides funds to states to improve the health of women and children, including those with special health care needs.
 The program is authorized under Title V of the 1935 Social Security Act and is administered by the Maternal and Child Health Bureau of the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.

 At the state level in Maryland, the grant is administered by the Prevention and Health Promotion Administration (PHPA) of the Maryland Department of Health.
-Within PHPA, the grant is jointly administered by the Maternal and Child Health Bureau and the Office for Genetics and People with Special Health Care Needs.
+Within PHPA, the grant is jointly administered by the Maternal and Child Health Bureau and the Office of Children and Youth with Specific Health Care Needs.

 For more information about Maryland's Title V initiatives, please visit the Federal Maternal and Child Health Bureau State Data System website where a state snapshot is available to download.